 Early Learning Program

-At the YWCA we provide breakfast, lunch, and snack to our Early Learning Program, as well as snack to our Primary Enrichment Program.
-The menus help the children in our centers to be more comfortable trying new foods, and to get quality nutrition while attending the YW.
+At the YWCA, we provide breakfast, lunch, and snack to our Early Learning Program, as well as snack to our Primary Enrichment Program.
+The menus help the children in our centers to be more comfortable trying new foods, and to get quality nutrition at the YWCA child care center.

-To compliment the Rainbow in My Tummy program the students in our Early Learning Program also participate in Farmer's Market Friday, where they get to taste test a new fresh fruit or vegetable.
-Most every Friday you can find our Child Nutrition Coordinator in each classroom passing out samples of produce and talking with the kids about how and where the plants grow, what part of the plants we eat, or how the food tastes, smells or feels.
+Our Early Learning children also participate in Farmer's Market Friday, where they get to taste test a new fresh fruit or vegetable.
+Most every Friday you can find our Nutrition Coordinator, Melinda Aponte, in each classroom passing out samples of produce and talking with the kids about how and where the plants grow, what part of the plants we eat, or how the food tastes, smells or feels.
 The children, and staff, get to sample foods they may never have had before in a positive environment that encourages trying new foods.

 Monday - Friday: 7:30 am - 6:00 pm

 Infant - Toddler: $1001.00

 Child care vouchers are accepted.
 The Early Learning Program serves 80 children ages 6 weeks to 5 years.

 The YWCA Early Learning Program is supported by the NC Dept. Health & Human Services Child and Adult Care Food Program, Smart Start of Buncombe County, The Mary Norris Preyer Foundation, YWCA donors, and the United Way of Asheville and Buncombe County.